Protecting New Hampshire's landscapes since 1901

 - As a result of Forest Society urging, the state of New Hampshire appoints a state forester, and passes its first forest fire prevention laws.

-- The Weeks Act is passed by Congress, after intense lobbying by the Forest Society and other conservation groups, creating the White Mountain National Forest.
+- The Weeks Act is passed by Congress, after intense lobbying by the Forest Society and other conservation groups, leading to the establishment of the White Mountain National Forest.

 - The Forest Society buys 656 acres on Mount Sunapee to save it from being clear-cut.